Karl Fiehler: In power

-From November 1933 until 1945 Fiehler was also a member from electoral constituency 24, Upper Bavaria-Schwabia, of the Nazi Reichstag which existed after the Enabling Act of 1933 and the so-called Gleichschaltung (synchronization).
+From November 1933 until 1945, Fiehler was also a member from electoral constituency 24, Upper Bavaria-Swabia, of the Nazi Reichstag which existed after the Enabling Act of 1933 and the so-called Gleichschaltung (synchronization).
 On 30 January 1942, Fiehler was promoted to SS-Obergruppenführer and was assigned to the Stab Reichsführer-SS (RFSS) (Staff Reichsführer-SS) Heinrich Himmler on 1 April 1936 where he remained until 9 November 1944.

 Mayor of Munich

 On 9 March 1933 the Sturmabteilung (SA) occupied the Munich town hall and unfurled the swastika flag.
 Despite then First Mayor Karl Scharnagl, who belonged to the conservative Bavarian People's Party (BVP) and who defied the Nazis for eleven days on the top of the old city administration.
-However, on 20 March 1933 Adolf Wagner, Nazi Home Secretary of the Free State of Bavaria and "Gauleiter" of Munich and Upper Bavaria, appointed Karl Fiehler Provisional First Mayor.
-On 20 May 1933 Fiehler received the title "Oberbürgermeister" (Lord Mayor), a title that did not exist in Munich prior to that time.
+However, on 20 March 1933 Adolf Wagner, Nazi Home Secretary of the Free State of Bavaria and Gauleiter of Munich and Upper Bavaria, appointed Karl Fiehler Provisional First Mayor.
+On 20 May 1933, Fiehler received the title Oberbürgermeister (Lord Mayor), a title that did not exist in Munich prior to that time.

 All parties and organizations opposing the political Gleichschaltung were forbidden as a result of the National Socialist takeover, in Munich as well as throughout Germany.
 The "Book burning" (Bücherverbrennung) on the Königsplatz Square in front of the Staatliche Antikensammlung (Antiquity Collection) on 10 May 1933, the persecution of "non-folkish" (nicht-völkisch) writers, artists and scientists caused an exodus of Munich's intellectual elite.
 Thomas Mann and his family did not return from a journey abroad.
-On 22 March 1933 the Provisional Police Chief of Munich, Heinrich Himmler, opened the Dachau concentration camp.
+On 22 March 1933, the Provisional Police Chief of Munich, Heinrich Himmler, opened the Dachau concentration camp.

-In 1933 the "German Association of Cities" (Deutscher Städtetag) was forced to merge with other municipal umbrella organizations to form the "Deutscher Gemeindetag" (German Local Authorities Association).
+In 1933, the "German Association of Cities" (Deutscher Städtetag) was forced to merge with other municipal umbrella organizations to form the "Deutscher Gemeindetag" (German Local Authorities Association).
 Fiehler was appointed chairman of this unity organization.
 The administrative office was situated on Alsenstraße in the Berlin-Tiergarten district.
 On 2 August 1935 a memorable conversation took place between Hitler and Karl Fiehler in the course of which Munich received a new epithet: Hauptstadt der Bewegung (Capital of the Movement).
 This "title" was given to remind the Germans of the NSDAP origins in Bavaria's metropolis.

 During the 1930s a number of model buildings, prime examples of grandiose Nazi architecture, had been erected by Paul Ludwig Troost, the predecessor of Albert Speer as Hitler's "Court Master Builder", in Munich.
 A radical remodelling of Munich was intended, in which Fiehler wanted to illustrate as editor of the pictorial book München baut auf.
 Ein Tatsachen- und Bildbericht über den nationalsozialistischen Aufbau in der Hauptstadt der Bewegung ("Munich Rebuilds.
 A Factual and Pictorial Report on National Socialist Reconstruction in the Capital of the Movement").
 By amalgamations on a grand scale, particularly in the west (Pasing district), the Munich population figure increased considerably from 746,000 (1936) to 889,000 (1943).
 Nevertheless, major projects like the relocation of the Munich Central Station to Laim district, did not get beyond the planning stage.